Andrea/Presentations/2015-12-GGD-History-of-computing/slides/slides/index.md

 ![workday](images/wd-logo.gif)

 ***

+> Computation: study of algorithmic processes that describe the transformation of information

+***
+- data-background: images/hilbert.jpg

 ## David Hilbert

-<small>( 23 January 1862 – 14 February 1943)</small>
+' 23 January 1862 – 14 February 1943

 ---

+ >"I do not see that the sex of the candidate is an argument against her admission as a Privatdozent.
+After all, the university senate is not a bathhouse."

+---

 > We must know.
 > We will know.

----

- >"I do not see that the sex of the candidate is an argument against her admission as a Privatdozent.
-After all, the university senate is not a bathhouse."

 ---